ut-amrl/coda-devkit/docs/DATA_REPORT.md

 - 1 x Vectornav VN-310 Dual GNSS/INS, up to 800 Hz IMU Data.
 Inertial and GPS data captured @ 40Hz

 We synchronized the Ouster 3D LiDAR and FLIR cameras using hardware.
 At the start of each scan, the 3D LiDAR emits a sync pulse to trigger the exposure for the FLIR cameras.
 We store the original ROS timestamps for the other sensors, but do not guarantee that the timestamps are synchronized with respect to the 3D LiDAR and FLIR cameras.
 We recorded raw sensor messages from multiple sensors using the Robot Operating System (ROS) and processed these sensor messages into individual files using the `coda-devkit`.
-We provide this devkit for download from pip and the CODa dataset on the Texas Dataverse.
+We provide this devkit for download from pip and CODa on the Texas Dataverse.

 <p align="center">
   <img src="./campusmap.png" width="70%">
 </p>

 Robot operators teleoperated the robot along four distinct trajectories.
 We refer to different trials as sequences.
-Under this definition we have 22 sequences in our dataset.
+Under this definition, we have 22 sequences in our dataset.
 We define each unique trajectory by the order of waypoints visited and describe the order for each trajectory below.
 We marked these waypoints before data collection so that waypoint locations are identical between sequences.

 ```
 Trajectory Definitions: